MLMOD: Machine Learning Methods for Data-Driven Modeling in LAMMPS: Data-Driven Modeling

 Data-driven modeling can take many forms.
-As a specific motivation for the package and our initial prototype implementations, we discuss a rather particular example case in detail, but we aim for our overall package also to be useful in other settings.
-Consider the case of a detailed molecular dynamics simulation of relatively large colloidal particles within a bath of much smaller solvent particles.
-It is often of interest to try to infer the interaction law between the colloidal particles given the type of solution, charge, and other physical conditions.
-While there is extensive theoretical literature on colloidal interactions and approximate models~\cite{DerjaguinLandauColloids1941, Doi_Book_Soft_Matter_2013,Jones_Book_Soft_Matter_2002}, which have had many successes, these can also have limited accuracy and be challenging to apply in many practical settings~\cite{Jones_Book_Soft_Matter_2002, Atzberger_Electrostatics_2018}.
-Computational simulations are widely used and allow for investigations of phenomena where detailed modeling can be employed to control for contributing physical effects.
+As a specific motivation for the package and our initial implementations, we discuss a specific case in detail, but our package also can be used more broadly.
+In particular, we consider detailed molecular dynamics simulations of large spherical colloidal particles within a bath of much smaller solvent particles.
+A common problem is to infer interaction laws between the colloidal particles given the surrounding environment arising from the type of solution, charge, and other physical conditions.
+There is extensive theoretical literature on colloidal interactions and approximate models ( \hyperlink{ref-Derjaguin:1941}{Derjaguin, 1941}; \hyperlink{ref-Doi:2013}{Doi, 2013}; \hyperlink{ref-Jones:2002}{Jones et al., 2002}).
+While analytic approaches have had success, there are many settings where challenges remain which limit the accuracy ( \hyperlink{ref-Jones:2002}{Jones et al., 2002}; \hyperlink{ref-Atzberger:2018b}{Sidhu et al., 2018}).
+Computational modeling and simulation provides opportunities for capturing phenomena in more physical detail and with better understanding of contributing effects.

-While providing predictions related to the principles built into the detailed models, such computational simulations can be expensive given the many degrees of freedom required to represent the solvent in the entire spatial domain and from small time-scales associated with solvent-solvent interactions.
-However, given the size contrast of a colloid and the solvent it is expected that in many circumstances the colloidal dynamics and interactions are governed primarily through temporal averaging of the solvent-solvent and solvent-colloid interactions.
+While simulations of colloids including the solvent and other environmental factors can be used for making predictions, such computations can be expensive given the many degrees of freedom and small time-scales of solvent-solvent interactions.
+Colloid coarse-grained models are sought which utilize separation in scales, such as the contrast in size with the solvent and dynamical time-scales.
+In these circumstances, coarse-grained models aim to capture the effective colloidal interactions and their dynamics.